 Four young heroes and their spirit animals must band together on a quest to find legendary talismans before they fall into enemy hands.
 Students can discover their own spirit animals and join the quest online.

 These stories will make for happy reading on Flag Day, the 4th of July, and beyond.

 1. Madeline at the White House by John Bemelmans Marciano.
 Grades PreK-2

 The grandson of the original author brings to life an idea his grandfather was working on at the time of his death — everyone's favorite French schoolgirl pays a visit to the White House!

 2. First Garden by Robbin Gourley.
 Grades PreK-3

 This lush picture book introduces kids to First Lady Michelle Obama's garden and explores the rich history of horticulture at the White House, including Thomas Jefferson's fruit trees.

-3. We Are America by Walter Dean Myers, illustrated by Christopher Myers.
+3. We Are America: A Tribute From the Heart by Walter Dean Myers, illustrated by Christopher Myers.
 Grades K-5